 - Near Universal and the convention center for hybrid STR and corporate rental strategies

 Each of these areas has different price points, different rental rules, different tenant profiles, and different return expectations.
-Knowing which one matches your investment goals is critical, and that is exactly what I help investors figure out.
+Knowing which one matches your investment goals is critical, and that's exactly what I help investors figure out.

 Understanding Rental Rules and Zoning